erdeneryesil/NeuralNetworkCore/NeuralNetworkMnist/README.md

 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/76cd708f-010d-49ac-95bb-aa9c47709d36" width="800"/>
 </p>

 Let's enter the location of file <b>trainMnist</b>, which contains the samples we will use to train our network, and the number 60000 since we want to use all the samples in this file.
-Then, let's click <b>Load Images</b> button so that the examples in the training set are loaded as images.
+Then, let's click button <b>Load Images</b> so that the examples in the training set are loaded as images.

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/c0f01545-dfcd-46a4-82ab-5158c91306d7" width="800"/>
 </p>

 When the examples in file <b>trainMnsit</b> are loaded as images, images of each number can be viewed.
-After the samples are loaded as images, training is started by pressing the <b>OK</b> button.
+After the samples are loaded as images, training is started by pressing button <b>OK</b>.

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/64c5cf0c-6016-44ac-82d0-ff908803eb6a" width="800"/>